What Happens If You Overstay In Canada?

 Visas for temporary residency in Canada are often granted based on the length of time your passport is valid.
 Ten years is the maximum you can receive.
 Additionally, Canada is particularly welcoming to immigrants.
 However, you must follow your visa’s requirements and ensure that you don’t overstay in Canada to receive benefits.
 Staying in Canada for too long can have detrimental effects.
 The precise results may differ based on variables like the duration of the overstay, unique situations, and immigration officials’ judgment.

-Overstaying temporary residents (workers, students, and visitors) in Canada may result in inadmissibility, according to immigration restrictions in Canada.
+Overstaying temporary residents (workers, students, and visitors) or temporary residents permit holder in Canada may result in inadmissibility, according to immigration restrictions in Canada.
 Those deemed ineligible for entrance may be refused a visa or an eTA (Electronic Travel Authorization) or expelled from Canada.
 Temporary residents who violate the terms of their stay—such as staying longer than permitted or working or studying without the required authorization—may be refused entry or deported from the country.
 The following are possible consequences of overstay in Canada:

 1. Arrest, Deportation, or Removals